How to treat gum swelling and bleeding?

 Hi doctor,

 I went to an endodontist and she gave me Amoxicillin for five days.
 I did not take Metronidazole as she said I did not have any pus.
-She also said that she would not make any flap surgery if it was not necessary.
+She also said that she would not make any flap surgery as it was not necessary.
 She said to wait for the antibiotic response and then we would see.
 After taking the antibiotic, bleeding stopped and the inflammation of that area decreased significantly.
 Then I realized that what I had was a bacteria accumulation problem of some sort in that area.
 But, yesterday I began to feel inflammation in that area again, but no bleeding.
 I really would like to avoid flap surgery.
 Kindly guide.

 Hi,